 The dangers of port forwarding are real.
 Whenever you’re opening a port, there’s always a chance, no matter how small, that cybercriminals will exploit it.
 The likelihood goes up if your traffic isn’t encrypted.
 What’s more, using the user-friendly but not always secure Universal Plug and Play (UPnP) protocol for port forwarding also increases the risk of cyberattacks.

 But what if someone randomly checks some well-known ports to see if they can access a remote system?
 Well, there’s the external and internal port.
 The external port can be a totally random number, while the internal one will correspond to the actual service that uses this port.
 What’s more, most routers come with a firewall that automatically closes down the ports that are often exploited.

 Port forwarding and VPNs

-However, VPN port forwarding can be tricky because these two not always work together.
-Luckily, you don’t have to turn off VPN whenever you want to do port forwarding because there are some providers that support such this feature (see the list below).
+However, VPN port forwarding can be tricky because these two do not always work together.
+Luckily, you don’t have to turn off VPN whenever you want to do port forwarding because some providers support this feature (see the list below).

 Using a VPN and port forwarding has plenty of benefits.
 For starters, a VPN encrypts all your traffic and hides your IP address, significantly increasing security and privacy.
 Additionally, you can enjoy other perks that come with VPNs, such as unblocking websites and streaming platforms, allowing P2P, and avoiding bandwidth throttling, among others.

 Best VPNs for port forwarding in 2023

-Here are some of the best VPNs that support port forwarding in 2020:
+Here are some of the best VPNs that support port forwarding:

 - PrivateVPN – starting at $2.00/month